dojo/docs/developer/design/loader.rst

 Notice the parameter dojo in the factory function ([3]).
 So long as the loader calls this factory function with the argument acmeUtils, every reference to dojo in the dojo/behavior code will not point to global dojo, but rather will point to global acmeUtils.
-Of course this is how dojo magically loads dojo base.
+This is how dojo magically loads dojo base.
 First the global object acmeUtils is created and then each of the base modules is defined in exactly this manner.

 So, in order to get a new, independent instance of dojo (or dijit or any other top-level object), the client application must provide a map from top-level reference name (for example, "dojo") to relocated name (for example, "myDojo").
 The build system and the loader then work together to relocate the mapped name.
-The map is called a scopeMap in version 1.6-.
+The map is called a scope map, and is given in the configuration variable scopeMap that maps a non-relocated name to a relocated name. scopeMap exists in both version 1.6- and version 1.7+.

 As we said in xxx, this complexity is not needed when loading multiple instances of AMD packages.
 If fact, the new loader can relocate trees of modules by simply setting a configuration variable, and the trees can be built, unbuilt, or